astro313/FirstYear/mod1/response.md

  from recent observations (still limited) in the paper.
 However, we have noted these physical sizes in the text, which allows readers to scale the dynamical mass correspondingly should they wish to do so.
-Please see the revised manuscipt.
+Please see the revised manuscript.

 14:
 - appendix: "no evidence of correlation" do the authors mean